I Ain’t Lyon

 Lyon was slight of figure with a shabby appearance; his boots were often unpolished, his uniform was often faded, and his insignia were often tarnished.

 And now, in 2017, I took my two charges to stand by a memorial to General Lyon in bitter cold and whipping winds for 45 seconds to take a bad picture in the shadow before running back to the warmth of the running car just out of frame.
+(Some July pictures of the park are here, in my Natchaug Trail section write-up.)

 I also visited General Lyon’s grave in the General Lyon Cemetery up the road.
 It’s pretty cool and is also, more or less, along the Natchaug Trail.